 Google to shutter Google+ following undisclosed data exposure

-Closure will happen in August 2019, but few marketers will suffer however.
+The final closure will happen in August 2019, but few marketers will suffer as a result.

 According to a report out this morning, “hundreds of thousands” of users of Google+ had their data exposed to third-party developers back in March.
 The company decided not to disclose the event “because of fears that doing so would draw regulatory scrutiny and cause reputational damage,” the WSJ reports.

 Half a million profiles.
 In the wake of the report, Google posted that the potential data exposure resulted from a bug in an API.
 The company said, “the Profiles of up to 500,000 Google+ accounts were potentially affected.
 Our analysis showed that up to 438 applications may have used this API.”
 However, Google says that there’s no evidence that profile data was misused.

 The exposed profile data included names, email, demographic information and other profile data.
 Google also said it would shutter the consumer version of Google+.
 However, it will maintain a version of the site as an enterprise communication tool; it’s also used internally at Google.

 Google rolled out Google+ in 2011 as a direct challenge to Facebook.
 It was a kind of successor to an earlier social effort called Buzz, which itself suffered a major privacy controversy and caused a Federal Trade Commission settlement resulting in privacy audits for 20 years.